-Russia has been added to the Transatlantic Trends survey this year, and as you will see in the data, it makes a fascinating addition.
-It is the first non-Western country to be included in Transatlantic Trends and adds a new perspective and geographical diversity to the survey during a time of heightened interest in transatlantic relations in a globalized world.
+A chapter on mobility, migration and integration was added to the survey this year, based on a previous survey, Transatlantic Trends: Immigration.
+As you will see in the data, it makes a compelling addition to the sections on foreign, security and economic policy.
+It adds depth and diversity to the survey during a time of heightened interest in transatlantic relations in a globalized world.

 President, German Marshall Fund of the United States